Skip to Main Content

 Professional Development Leadership Training (PDLT) for School Board Members satisfies the requirements for mandatory board member training per Public Act 097-0008 and includes four (4) hours of instruction in education and labor law, financial oversight and accountability, and fiduciary responsibilities.
 Additionally, it will fulfill the requirement for Performance Evaluation Reform Act (PERA) Training for School Board Members.
 Every new school board member, elected or appointed, must complete this training in the first year of his/her term.
 A board member who has already complied with this requirement is not required to take this training again.

-Monitoring District Performance: Saying What We Mean and Doing What We Say
+Monitoring District Performance: Saying What We Mean and Doing What We Say (workshop is full)

 An essential responsibility of the board is to consistently monitor the district’s performance, which requires having a plan and a process for answering questions such as how to: